 The Concessionary Bus Travel Act 2007 made wide ranging changes to the concessionary bus travel provisions of TA 2000, substituting the main sections which deal with concessionary travel, sections 145 to 150, with entirely new sections which make explicit reference to powers of the Welsh Ministers.
-The mandatory bus concessionary travel scheme is operated in Wales by virtue of sections 145B to 150 of TA 2000 and the associated regulations made under sections 149(3) and 150(6) of TA 2000.
-These regulations are the Mandatory Travel Concessions (Reimbursement Arrangements) (Wales) Regulations 2001 (SI 2001/3764) (MTCR 2001).
+The mandatory bus concessionary travel scheme is operated in Wales by virtue of sections 145B to 150 of TA 2000 and the associated regulations made under sections 149(3) and 150(6) of TA 2000 see the Mandatory Travel Concessions (Reimbursement Arrangements) (Wales) Regulations 2001 (MTC Regulations 2001).

 Section 145B of TA 2000 provides that any elderly or disabled person in Wales who applies to his or her local authority must be issued with a concessionary permit.
 The permit can be used to travel at any time of the day, on any eligible service in Wales and also on services between Wales and places outside, but in the vicinity of, Wales.
 Bus operators are obliged, by virtue of section 145B(1) to carry concessionary pass holders at no charge to the pass holder.
 It is an offence (under section 148 of TA 2000), for an operator to refuse to comply with the obligation to carry concessionary passengers.

 Section 149(1) of TA 2000 places a duty on local authorities to reimburse bus operators for providing concessionary travel.
-Section 149(3) of TA 2000 provides the Welsh Ministers with power to make regulations in relation to the determination by local authorities of the amounts to be paid by way of reimbursement to the bus operators.
-[Those regulations are the MTC Regulations 2001].
+Section 149(3) of TA 2000 provides the Welsh Ministers with power to make regulations in relation to the determination by local authorities of the amounts to be paid by way of reimbursement to the bus operators see the MTC Regulations 2001.
 In the absence of these regulations, reimbursement arrangements would be a matter of negotiation as between the individual local authorities and the bus operators.

 Section 150 of TA 2000 makes provision for variations in the reimbursement arrangements to be published at least four months in advance of their coming into operation.
 Section 150(3) provides that an operator which feels it is prejudicially affected by proposed changes to the reimbursement arrangements may apply to the Welsh Ministers for a modification of those arrangements on the basis that there are special reasons why the changes should not apply in relation to that operator.

-Regulation 3 of MTCR 2001 states that it is an objective (but not a duty) of a local authority when formulating reimbursement arrangements to provide that operators are financially no better and no worse off as a result of the mandatory concession scheme.
+Regulation 3 of the MTC Regulations 2001 states that it is an objective (but not a duty) of a local authority when formulating reimbursement arrangements to provide that operators are financially no better and no worse off as a result of the mandatory concession scheme.

-Regulation 4 of MTCR 2001 provides that costs to operators of providing the mandatory concession scheme must be met by payments made by the local authority.
+Regulation 4 of the MTC Regulations 2001 provides that costs to operators of providing the mandatory concession scheme must be met by payments made by the local authority.

 Community bus services are local services provided using a vehicle adapted to carry more than eight passengers by a body concerned for the social and welfare needs of one or more communities without a view to profit, either on the part of that body or of anyone else.
 The local traffic commissioner may, under section 22(2) of the Transport Act 1985, grant a community bus permit for a public service vehicle providing a community bus service.